RADJA-Ourida/SpringBootApp-GithubAction-CI-CD/README.md

 ## To dockerise this application in Local:
-  Two ways to do this :
+  Two ways to do this:
   - With Docker-compose, run this on terminal :

         ./mvnw clean package -Dskiptest